hannibunny/mlbook/ml/transformer/attention.md

 ### Building Transformers from Self-Attention-Layers

-As depicted in the image below, a Transformer in general consists of an Encoder and an Decoder stack.
+As depicted in the image below, a Transformer in general consists of an Encoder and a Decoder stack.
 The Encoder is a stack of Encoder-blocks.
 The Decoder is a stack of Decoder-blocks.
 Both, Encoder- and Decoder-blocks are Transformer blocks.
 In general a **Transformer Block** is defined to be **any architecture, designed to process a connected set of units - such as the tokens in a sequence or the pixels in an image - where the only interaction between units is through self-attention.**

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/transformerStack.png
 ---